pdwangchao/TJUthesis_Ctex_xp/README.md

 # TJUthesis_Ctex_xp
 Tex template for thesis of Tianjin University.
-Just use it in by Ctex on XP.
+Just use it in Ctex2.9 on XP.

 You need Ctex2.9 intalled on XP system.